 Finnish leader urges Europe to firm up Ukraine's hand for U.S.-sought talks with Russia to end war

-- Finland's President Alexander Stubb urged rearming Ukraine and applying maximum pressure on Russia through sanctions to support potential U.S.-led negotiations.
+- Finland's President Alexander Stubb urged for rearming Ukraine and maximum pressure on Russia through sanctions ahead of potential U.S.-backed negotiations to end the war.

 35 Articles